 Altiplano

 Slept on the bus overnight.
 Woke up with the sun streaming in my face.
-We're now at about 2000 metres.

 More Green